St. George's, Grenada: Culture

 Carnival takes place the second week in August.
 This festival celebrates the emancipation of slaves.
 The Sunday night celebrations continue into the early morning hours on Monday.
 On Monday a carnival pageant is held on stage at Queen's Park, where costumes, themes and calypso queens are judged.
 On Tuesday, St. George's vibrates to the sounds of the calypso steel bands as they parade through the streets.

 Climate

-St. George's has a humid tropical marine climate but has the influences of a tropical rainforest climate, with a wet season (June to November) and a noticeably dry season (December to May).
+St. George's has a humid tropical marine climate, more specifically a tropical savanna climate, with a relatively lengthy wet season from June to December and a dry season from January to May.
 St. George's sees frequent thunderstorms and occasional hurricanes from easterlies, while winter is marginally cooler and somewhat drier.
 The feeling of heat is exacerbated from the strong equatorial UV rays and high humidity all year.